DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 ### Installation

-Install this package with it dependencies by the following command:
+Install this package with its dependencies using the following command:

 ```
 npm i --save @devexpress/dx-react-core @devexpress/dx-react-grid
 ```

 This package does not contain visual components.
-In the examples below, a template package is used to render visual components.

-Feel free to install one of the components packages that fit your project appearance:
+In the examples below, visual components are rendered using the Bootstrap 3 package.
+However, you can use any of the following ones:

 - Bootstrap 3